Have you ever received one of those emails from a former government honcho of Nigeria whose money is tied up and they need your help?

 “There is a growing concern in the workplace over e-mail communications, and it comes down to trust,” said Belkin.
 “You’re not afforded the luxury of seeing non-verbal and behavioral cues over email.
 And that leaves a lot of room for misinterpretation and, as we saw in our study, intentional deception.”

 Researchers asked MBA students to divide $89 between themselves and another fictional party, who only knew the dollar amount fell somewhere between $5 and $100.
 There was one pre-condition: the other party had to accept whatever offer was made to them.

-Using either e-mail or pen-and-paper communications, the MBA students reported the size of the pot – truthful or not – and how much the other party would get.
+Using either email or pen-and-paper communications, the MBA students reported the size of the pot – truthful or not – and how much the other party would get.
 The rate of lying was almost 50% greater between the two groups.
-Students using e-mail lied about the amount of money to be divided 92% of the time, while less then 64% lied when using pen-and-paper.
+Students using email lied about the amount of money to be divided 92% of the time, while less than 64% lied when using pen-and-paper.